 Michael’s first energy storage paper (his 14th paper), A Financial Worksheet for Computing the Levelized Cost of Wind Electricity (US$/MWh,SEK/MWh, €/MWh) Stored in a Hydrogen Storage System (LCOS), was presented at the 2003 International Solar Energy Society’s SOLAR WORLD CONFERENCE, 14-19 June, Göteborg, Sweden. https://tinyurl.com/kx8jkxs

-His 31st paper, The Increase in Global Solar Power Caused by Extending the Kyoto Protocol until 2030, was presented at Solar Power International 2013, October 21-24, Chicago, IL USA.
+His 31st paper, The Increase in Global Solar Power Caused by Extending the Kyoto Protocol until 2030, was presented at Solar Power International 2013 (SPI-13), October 21-24, Chicago, IL USA.
 Michael, a Chicago native, enjoyed being a Chicago Conventioneer for four days.

 Michael’s paper, The Carbon Content of Hydrogen Vehicle Fuel Produced by Hydrogen Electrolysis, was published in the Journal of Solar Energy Engineering (JSEE), February 2005, Vol. 127, page 161. https://tinyurl.com/yca6tp36

-You will have to buy Michael’s JSEE papers directly from the publisher.
+You have to buy ($25/each) Michael’s JSEE papers directly from the publisher.

-Michael was selected to be a member of a fact-finding Delegation that went to Germany,17-21 September 2012, to study the topic: Innovations in Energy Efficient City Transit.
-The Delegation was sponsored by the German Federal Ministry of Economics and Technology and by the German/American Chambers of Commerce (AHK) http://tinyurl.com/8bneefk
+Michael was selected to be a member of a fact-finding Delegation that went to Germany, 17-21 September 2012, to study the topic: Innovations in Energy Efficient City Transit.
+The Delegation was sponsored by the German Federal Ministry of Economics and Technology and by the German/American Chambers of Commerce (AHK)

-Michael enjoyed also revisiting Wiesbaden and Mainz.
-He taught in Wiesbaden in 1975.
+Michael also enjoyed revisiting Wiesbaden and Mainz.
+He had taught at the US Air Force Base in Wiesbaden in 1975.
 In Mainz, he drank Mosel white wine and watched the trams stop in front of the DB train station (Mainz Hbf).

 Michael took time from his 2013 4th of July Holiday to make some videos of new Energy Efficiency in US City Transit.
 See one video below.